 Amiri Diwan Announces National Day Holiday

-Doha, Qatar: On the occasion of the State of Qatar's National Day, observed on December 18, the Amiri Diwan announced on Tuesday that Thursday, December 18, 2025 will be an official holiday.

-It added that employees will resume their work on Sunday, December 21, 2025
+(MENAFN- Gulf Times) On the occasion of Qatar National Day, observed annually on December 18, the Amiri Diwan has announced that Thursday, December 18, 2025, will be an official holiday.
+Employees will resume work on Sunday, December 21, 2025.Qatar National Day Amiri Diwan official holiday

 Legal Disclaimer: